The developing rules of alternative fuels

 While it may seem that this method of rule development limits the ability to apply them to smaller vessels, there is an important process occurring that helps to expand the applicability of these rules.
 As these rules are being developed, engineers, operators, and class societies can partner to refine them.
 These partnerships typically involve design projects to understand how written rules translate into vessel design.
 Partnerships between operators, engineers, and class societies create opportunities for all parties to increase their knowledge and expertise with these emerging technologies.

 Elliott Bay Design Group (EBDG) has partnered with operators and class societies on several projects to develop design solutions for these emerging technologies and gain insight into the development of these rules.
-EBDG’s Patent Pending Clean Harbor Alternative Mobile Power (CHAMP) Barge concept provides a cost-effective clean charging solution for harbor vessels and a flexible alternative to conventional shore power for ships both at pier and anchor.
+EBDG’s patent pending Clean Harbor Alternative Mobile Power (CHAMP) Barge concept provides a cost-effective clean charging solution for harbor vessels and a flexible alternative to conventional shore power for ships both at pier and anchor.
 This concept design has been discussed with ports and operators interested in being at the forefront of the alternative fuel transition.

 The Hydrogen One, designed by EBDG for Maritime Partners, is the world’s first methanol-fueled tugboat and is IMO-2030 compliant.
 Hydrogen One serves as an example of how creative solutions can be applied to small-vessel design to implement alternative fuel technology.
 In developing these concepts, EBDG engineers have engaged extensively with the United States Coast Guard to develop regulations relevant to this technology and have provided feedback and findings to class societies interested in refining alternative fuel rules.